jahanzaib-basharat/tomcat_docker_image/README.md

 `docker run --rm -it -p 8888:8080 tomcat_adp`

 Open the URL http://localhost:8888 for Tomcat page where you can manage various options.

+> I had some problems using absolute paths in the Dockerfile on the Mac Docker version.
+For this reason relative paths have been used.